‘“‘Sing and rejoice, daughter of Zion; for, behold,

 However, at least some Jews had now returned.
 After a shaky start, they worked on rebuilding the temple, spurred on by ‘Haggai the prophet and Zechariah’(Ezra 6:14), part of whose prophesy we are considering here.
 The text has several key components, linked to the unfolding story outlined above: rejoicing, Jerusalem/Zion, the presence of God (especially associated with the temple), and this promised involvement of many nations.
 It finds fulfilment in two phases that have already taken place, and a third that we can therefore await with certainly.

 The initial fulfilment was virtually contemporaneous.
 Obviously some Jews were already back in ‘“‘Jerusalem’”’(Zechariah 2:4ff.), albeit ruled by ‘Persia’(Ezra 4:24ff.), but soon more followed, like Nehemiah a few decades later, from the Persian city of ‘Susa’(Nehemiah 1:1ff.).
 Moreover, they ‘finished’(Ezra 6:15, cf. Zechariah 1:1) rebuilding the temple even before Nehemiah’s time, with all the implications of that regarding the presence of God with His people, even in the task itself: ‘“I am with you,” says Yahweh…’(Haggai 1:13ff.).
 So God’s people could ‘“‘Sing and rejoice’”’ at some initial fulfilments of this prophesy, ‘with joy’(Ezra 6:16).
-However, it all seemed a bit like ‘“‘nothing’”’(Haggai 2:3ff.) compared with what had gone before, let alone the things Haggai, Zechariah and others had prophesied.
-Moreover, this ‘“nations”’ element remained largely unfulfilled, except for hints like some Persians who ‘became Jews’(Esther 8:17) in Esther’s time, and other similar examples, unless the Jews’ return from foreign exile was the perceived fulfilment.
+However, it all seemed a bit like ‘“‘nothing’”’(Haggai 2:3ff.) compared with what had gone before, let alone the things that Haggai, Zechariah and others had prophesied.
+Moreover, this ‘“nations”’ element remained largely unfulfilled, except for hints, like some Persians who ‘became Jews’(Esther 8:17) in Esther’s time, and other similar examples, unless the Jews’ return from foreign exile was the perceived fulfilment.

-However, there was more to come, the main fulfilment, as the last Old Testament prophet Malachi heralded: ‘“Behold, I send my messenger, and he will prepare the way before me; and the Lord, whom you seek, will suddenly come to His temple”’(Malachi 3:1, cf. Matthew 11:10).
+However, there was more to come, the main fulfilment, as the last Old Testament prophet Malachi heralded: ‘“Behold, I send my messenger… he will prepare the way before me; and the Lord, whom you seek, will suddenly come to His temple”’(Malachi 3:1, cf. Matthew 11:10).
 So John the Baptist came, to usher in ‘the Word… God’(John 1:1), made ‘flesh’(John 1:14) in ‘Bethlehem’(Micah 5:2), in the family line ‘of David’(Luke 2:4), ‘“Jesus”’(Matthew 1:21ff.; Luke 1:31ff.), who grew up to teach ‘“in the temple”’(John 18:20), ‘“God with us”’(Matthew 1:23, cf. Isaiah 7:14) – ultimately to be ‘“pierced”’(Zechariah 12:10) ‘for our transgressions’(Isaiah 53:5).
 These prophesies were all coming to pass, alongside others from Zechariah, like, ‘Rejoice greatly, daughter of Zion!… your King comes to you!… having salvation; lowly, and riding on a donkey’(Zechariah 9:9, cf. Matthew 21:1-9) and the ‘thirty pieces of silver… “price”’(Zechariah 11:12-13, cf. Matthew 27:3-10) for His betrayal.
 Then, after His resurrection, Jesus commissioned the disciples to ‘“make disciples of all nations”’(Matthew 28:19), even ‘“to the uttermost parts of the earth”’(Acts 1:8).
 This is obviously being fulfilled.
 Moreover, God’s people have now become the ‘temple’(1 Corinthians 3:16, cf. Ephesians 2:20-22 & 1 Corinthians 6:19), corporately and individually, indwelt by God Himself.

 All this fulfilment confirms the Bible’s narrative.
 It’s a call for the whole world to pay attention, as Zechariah adds: ‘“Be silent, all flesh, before Yahweh”’(Zechariah 2:13) – consider the implications.